ShimaTaku818/R-as-GIS-for-Economists/docs/index.md

 ## What is going to be covered in this book? {-}

 The book starts with the very basics of spatial data handling (e.g., importing and exporting spatial datasets) and moves on to more practical spatial data operations (e.g., spatial data join) that are useful for research projects.
 This books is still under development.
-Right now, only Chapter 1 is available.
+Right now, only Chapters 1 through 3 and Appendix A are available.
 I will work on the rest of the book over the summer.
 The "coming soon" chapters are close to be done.
 I just need to add finishing touches to those chapters.
 The "wait a bit" chapters need some more work, adding contents, etc.

 + Chapter 1: Demonstrations of R as GIS (available)
 	* groundwater pumping and groundwater level